Theme Overview

 ├── public # Public assets for storing images, fonts, etc.

-├── src # Source code of the theme.
+├── src # Source code of the theme in TypeScript.

 │ ├── components # React components.
 Contains shared components that can be used in multiple pages.